Zombietiko/halloween_store_Final_project/README.md

 Please click [here](https://hsstore.herokuapp.com/) to visit a live demo of my project.

-My final Milestone Project for Code Institute is a Django Fullstack app. app my idea is to create a The design was to have an app where there was the freedom to add a recipe you really liked to the Recipe Book App.
+My final Milestone Project for Code Institute is a Django Fullstack app. app my idea is to create a The design was to have an app for a Halloween store.

 <H1>UX</H1>